• About Us

 “They’ve concluded their work long ago.
 They sent the script to us.
 Even the time we gave to them has expired.
 We were waiting and we begged them to send it, and they eventually did,” he said.

-Ukpebitere further questioned the active involvement of the committee chairman in the review process, alleging that Dr. Sunday was largely absent while other members carried out the assignment.
+Ukpebitere further questioned the active involvement of the committee chairman in the review process, alleging that Dr. Sunday was largely absent while one of its members carried out the assignment.

 “Even himself that is claiming to be chairman has never been on ground.
 The other executive did the job,” he stated.